-Please note that as a result of the COVID-19 outbreak and the government’s recommendation of social distancing, we are providing flexible solutions that will allow tests and final exams to be written from the comfort and safety of the student’s home.
+Please note that as a result of the government’s recommendation of social distancing due to COVID-19, we are providing flexible accommodations that will allow unit tests and final exams to be written from safety of the student’s home.
+Please email email@example.com should you have any questions.

 What is a proctor?
 A proctor is an individual who meets with a student to witness the test or final exam being written and attests that all procedures were properly followed.
 The date, time, place, and proctor for a student’s final exam are selected by the student but must be approved by the OES office.
 To learn more about who can be a proctor please visit our FAQ page or see below for more details.